Privacy

 All staff, in order to fulfil our responsibilities under the Privacy Code and the Privacy Act, must:

-• ensure personal information is stored and archived in accordance with records management obligations and, if it is no longer relevant or necessary to be held, ensure that it is appropriately disposed of or de-identified.
+• ensure personal information is stored and archived in accordance with records management obligations and, if it is no longer relevant or necessary to be held, ensure that it is appropriately disposed of or de-identified; and

 • ensure contracted service providers are contractually bound to comply with relevant law and policies, including the Privacy Act, the NDIS Act, and this Policy, through appropriate contractual provisions.

-11.3 Information Protection obligations in the NDIS Act
+13. Protection Commission information - obligations in the NDIS Act

 Sections 67B – 67D of the NDIS Act include criminal offence provisions relating to the unauthorised use or disclosure of protected Commission information and for soliciting disclosure or offering to supply protected Commission information.

-The NDIS Commission may conduct audits to ensure that employees comply with these information protection obligations.
+The NDIS Commission may conduct audits to ensure NDIS Commission staff comply with the protected Commission obligations.

 For further information, contact either the Privacy Champion or Privacy Officers of the Internal Integrity Unit at internalintegrity@ndiscommission.gov.au.